Quramy/lerna-yarn-workspaces-example/README.md

 `lerna bootstrap` solve it.
 This command create sim-link of each packages into `node_modules`.

 ## Resolve Dependencies as TypeScript Modules
 As mentioned above, Lerna resolves dependencies between packages.
 It's enough for "runtime".
-However considering wrieting sourcecodes, it's not.
+However considering writing TypeScript sources, it's not.

 For example, the following code depends a module `x-core` located at other package.